Amazon wants to open a $5 billion second HQ in North America

 "We expect HQ2 to be a full equal to our Seattle headquarters," said Amazon CEO Jeff Bezos.
 "Amazon HQ2 will bring billions of dollars in up-front and ongoing investments, and tens of thousands of high-paying jobs.
 We're excited to find a second home."

 Amazon (AMZN, Tech30) said it would prefer to open the headquarters in a suburban or urban area with more than 1 million people.
-It's looking for a community that "thinks big."
+It's looking for a community that "thinks big" and a location that will attract technical talent.

 The company said that while it would hire teams and executives for the new location, employees who currently work in Seattle would be offered the chance to relocate.

-Cities and regional economic development organizations have been invited to submit proposals.
+Cities and regional economic development organizations have been invited to submit proposals, and they will likely scramble to offer incentives and tax breaks for Amazon to consider their area.

-The company's headquarters in Seattle boasts 33 buildings and 24 restaurants or cafes.
+Amazon estimates that its investments in Seattle from 2010 to 2016 added $38 billion to the city's economy.
+These investments include retail space in its buildings and public spaces such as parks.
+Its headquarters in Seattle boasts 33 buildings and 24 restaurants or cafes.
 It covers 8.1 million square feet.

+Related: Amazon wrecked the mall.
+Now it's coming for the grocery store

+The announcement of Amazon's second headquarters is a part of a larger effort from Amazon to grow its footprint at home and abroad.